The Grooming Manual

 3. Trim Your Beard

-Trimming is essential part of taking care of your beard, keeping it looking well groomed and healthy.
+Trimming is essential part of proper beard grooming.
 You can use scissors for a more precise trim that is less likely to damage your facial hair.
 Beard trimmers are easy to use and make the process quick with their measured length guards, but they can also cause split ends and may damage your hair.
 (Another reason why using beard oil is part of good beard maintenance.)

 How often should you trim your beard?

 Every few weeks, grab a pair of scissors or beard trimmer and take a close look at your beard in the mirror.
 Are there uneven patches, long spots, or split ends?
-If so, even things out and remove the damaged hair.
+If so, even things out and remove the damaged hair - that's how to clean up a beard and stay looking your best.

 As you're trimming your beard, make sure you’re following the natural contour of your face.
 Keep a rounded shape with all the hairs at a uniform length for the best look.
 In general, less is more when it comes to trimming.
 If you get too overzealous with your trimming you might end up having to take the length down everywhere just to maintain a balanced look.
 Easy does it.